 Could your Fibromyalgia Actually be Ehlers-Danlos Syndrome?

 Fibromyalgia symptoms can overlap with autoimmune diseases and other arthritis conditions making it difficult to diagnose.
 The defining symptoms of fibromyalgia are often associated with other subjective and objective symptoms which occur in combination.
 The cause of fibromyalgia is considered as complex as its clinical presentation.
-The exact cause of fibromyalgia is still not well understood but mechanisms which have been suggested include
+The exact cause of fibromyalgia is still not well understood but mechanisms that have been suggested include

 - Abnormal pain perception